Zhumadian: Geography

 The terrain is dominated by mountains, hills, hillocks, and plains.

 Climate

 Zhumadian has a four-season, monsoon-influenced humid subtropical climate (Köppen Cwa), with cold, somewhat damp, winters, and hot, humid summers.
 The monthly 24-hour average temperature ranges from 1.5 °C in January to 27.3 °C in July, while the annual mean is 15.15 °C. More than 60% of the annual precipitation of 990 mm occurs from June to September.
 With monthly percent possible sunshine ranging from 39% in March to 46% in four months, the city receives 1,927 hours of bright sunshine annually.

 Agriculture

-Mainly wheat, maize, peanut, sesame, green beans and tobacco.
+Mainly wheat, maize, peanut, sesame, green beans and tobacco are grown.